Back

 Morningstar Stock Sector Structure

 The Morningstar stock sector structure consists of 11 sectors (the highest level in their system is also a "sector").
-Underneath the 11 sectors, Morningstar uses 150 industries.
+Underneath the 11 sectors, Morningstar uses 55 industry groups and approximately 145 industries.

 The eleven sectors are: